estebanfw/automatic-collision-detection/README.md

 ## Setting up environment

-*This section is explained assuming OS is a Linux Distribution*
+*This section is explained assuming the Operating System is a Linux Distribution*

 ### Check python version